Rhoda Roberts: Early life and education

 The family moved to Lismore when the twins were 18 months old, where, unlike Sydney, the local citizens were shocked at the mixed-race children.
 She attended Lismore Heights Primary and Richmond River High in Lismore.
-As a teenager she and her family spent a some years in Sydney, where she attended Canterbury Girls' School, but they returned to Lismore because her father was so homesick.
+As a teenager she and her family spent some years in Sydney, where she attended Canterbury Girls' School, but they returned to Lismore because her father was homesick.
 She completed Year 10 in Lismore, becoming one of the first Aboriginal students to do this.
-The only reason she did not go on to do year 12 was that it was discouraged for Aboriginal students at her school.
-In those days, Aboriginal people experienced much discrimination in Lismore, including being refused entry to cafes.
+The only reason she did not go on to do year 12 was that it was discouraged for Aboriginal students at her school; she later wrote that a careers advisor told her that "as a mission kid, she'd only end up unemployed".
+At the time, Aboriginal people experienced much discrimination in Lismore, including being refused entry to cafes, and she was often called a "darkie" at school.
+Her father had taught her and her siblings to ignore racism directed at them, and not to become victims.

 Roberts initially wanted to study journalism, but was discouraged by her mother, who feared that nobody would employ her because of her race.
-She first trained as a nurse's aide, and refused access to nurse training by the matron at the Lismore Base Hospital.
+She first trained as a nurse's aide, and was refused access to nurse training by the matron at the Lismore Base Hospital.
 She then moved back to Sydney, where she qualified as a nurse at Canterbury Hospital in 1979.

-After a stint on Hayman Island, Queensland, Roberts went to London, England, in the early 1980s to train in accident and emergency nursing at Westminster Hospital, gaining a certificate.
+After a stint on Hayman Island, Queensland, Roberts went to London, England, in 1981 to train in accident and emergency nursing at Westminster Hospital, gaining a certificate.
 She then travelled to several other countries, including India, volunteering as well as doing paid work as a nurse.

-On her return to Sydney, she studied performing arts for three years.
+On her return to Sydney, she studied for a diploma in performing arts for three years at Brian Syron's acting studio, alongside fellow students Ernie Dingo and Lydia Miller.
+During this time, Roberts worked at Manly Hospital to support herself.